History of the Manor Area

 The Monkton and Parkton stations were built around 1840 and were later replaced with fancier structures at the turn of the century.
 The town of Parkton was the terminus of the local commuter trains and place where local farmers bringing produce had to pay a toll.

-The abandoned line became the Torrey C. Brown trail, one of the first rails to trails projects in the United States.
+The abandoned line became the Torrey C. Brown Rail Trail, one of the first rails to trails projects in the United States.
 The trail is managed by the Department of Natural Resources (DNR).

 Corbett Village also known as Cromwell’s ParkMany of the residences of Corbett Village were built in 1880 along with a steam saw mill and a General Store.
 The town was named for Isaac Corbitt who sold the land for the Corbett station to the railroad at the time of the Civil War.
 The land around Corbett adjoins My Lady’s Manor and was patented in the 18th century as Cromwell’s Park.
 The frame houses in Corbett Historic District are characteristic Victorian.